books

 Weir, Andy.
 (October 2014).
 The Martian

 This novel features how Mark Watney survives on Mars.
 He and his team went to Mars for exploration.
 However, his crew abandoned him after they thought that he had died in a dust storm.
-He used his learnings on Earth to communicate with NASA on Earth and survive the condition at Mars with minimal tools available to him.
+He used his learnings on Earth to communicate with NASA on Earth and survive the conditions on Mars with minimal tools available to him.

 Zusak, Markus.
 (September 2007).
 The Book Thief

-Lastly, the book of Markus Zusak was named the New York Times #1 Best-Seller.
-This is a story of a young girl named Liesel.
+Lastly, Markus Zusak's book was named the New York Times #1 best-seller.
+This is the story of a young girl named Liesel.
 She was an orphan and was taken care of by Hans and Rosa.
 Hans taught her how to read, and she did her best to save some of the books burned by the Nazis.
-Their life changed when they welcomed a young Jewish boy who was the son of the man who once saved Hans' life.
-This book will guide its readers on how to survive, especially during the war times in Germany.
+Their life changed when they welcomed a young Jewish boy, the son of the man who once saved Hans' life.
+This book will guide its readers on how to survive, especially during the war in Germany.

 Non-Fiction Books